-- 139. I have worked in the George Hotel as a chambermaid.
+- 139. I have worked in Hotel as a chambermaid.
 I also worked with the Edinburgh Association for mental health for five years.
 I then worked for the Church of Scotland with adults with learning difficulties for thirty years.
 I had to medically retire when I was fifty-five.
 I was always honest with any job application, I told them I suffered from depression.
 I went to college and got my HNC in social care at the Jewel & Esk college.
-I met my second husband at this time and he encouraged me a lot. - have as many years with him as I'd like to have had.
+I met my second husband at this time and he encouraged me a lot. - 140.
+Was a good man, I was in my thirties when I met him.
+Unfortunately I didn't have as many years with him as I'd like to have had.
 I loved him very much and he loved me.
 I ran away from him a few times in the first couple of years.
 He put up with a lot, I think it must have been hell for him but he taught me a lot.
 He was a very quiet man and very honest.
 I wouldn't have another relationship now.
 I still read a lot.
 I'm quite content living on my own.
 I'm very fortunate. - 141.
 I met my sister years later and she had her social work notes.
 I was about twenty-one when I met her.
 I don't know where she got them from.
 I met her twice in Edinburgh but it didn't work out.
 We have different values.
 She called me common as muck.
 She said a lot of things about when we were young that I disputed. - 142.
 I remember reading something because I knew I had a brother, I just didn't know where he was.
-It said was returned to his mother because for being a 'tinker's child' he was in good condition.
-There's an organisation for traveller's called Article Twelve.
-Lynne and Tammy run it.
-Through them I found my brother He's in Bangor, Ireland.
-I've visited him over there a few times.
-I didn't meet him until I was fifty-one.
-He's quiet, he had a hard upbringing.
-He has a wife, who is lovely, and two nice kids who are grown up now.
-He is a very deep thinker, he died.
-I did go to mass when I first got married to him.
-He was a the second in the end.
+It said a start of the second of the se doesn't say much but I know he loves me and he's close to me.
+He calls every week. didn't want to know.
+She wants nothing to do with travellers.
+The first people I will see after lockdown is and and the then